NoorChasib/DineDash/README.md

 DineDash is a food delivery app.

-Built using React Native, SanityCMS, GROQ, Redux and Tailwind CSS.
+Built using React Native, SanityCMS, Expo, GROQ, Redux and Tailwind CSS.